persevie/ebexjs/README.md

 **Key features**:

 - Priority-based Event Queue: EBEXJS includes a priority-based event queue.
 It ensures that events are processed based on their priority, with higher priority events processed before lower priority ones.
 - High performance: EBEXJS is designed with performance in mind.
 It uses a priority queue based binary heap data structure for event management, ensuring high-performance event processing and prioritization.
 - Concurrent and Sequential Processing: Events can be set to wait for previous events to complete (`needAwait` property) or to be processed concurrently, offering flexibility in event handling based on use-case requirements.
 - Clear API: EBEXJS has a clear and easy-to-use API.
 - TypeScript support: EBEXJS's code is written in TypeScript, providing type safety and clear type definitions for developers.
 - Middleware Integration: EBEXJS supports middleware execution at different stages of event processing - before, during, and after an event.
 This offers high flexibility in event management and customization.
 - Small size: EBEXJS has a tiny size of only less than 5KB, making it easy to include in your project without being too big.
+- Safety tooling: Input validation, listener diagnostics, and queue flushing APIs help keep long-running apps healthy without extra plumbing.

 # API